 Image of the website author in a blue dress and red headband.

 I’m a grad student at UC Santa Barbara in the Marchetti group.
 My work broadly encompasses the mechanics and patterning of cells and tissues.
-I’m currently playing with modelling nematic cells growing atop nematic substrates inspired by the wonderful work by Yimin Luo.
-In the past I’ve attempted theoretical and computational Epithelial Rheology in collaboration with the Pruitt Lab.
-Before starting my PhD I studied spatiotemporal interaction dynamics of E. Coli. and temperate lambda phages; Autonomous Boolean Network formalism of chemomechanical regulatory networks involved in bone remodelling; and detection of mu-neutrinos in Liq-Ar Time Projection Chambers.
+I’m currently playing with chemo-mechanical feedback in active solids like Hydra.
+I’m also benchmarking a k-Nearest-Neighbour algorithm inspired coarse-graining technique I developed with my mentor Fridtjof Brauns.
+In the past I’ve modelled nematic cells growing atop nematic substrates inspired by the wonderful work by Yimin Luo.
+I have also collaborated with the Pruitt Lab on modelling their micro-rheology set up in Epithelial cell lines.
+Before starting my PhD I studied spatiotemporal interaction dynamics of E. Coli. and temperate lambda phages; Autonomous Boolean Network formalism of chemo-mechanical regulatory networks involved in bone remodelling; and detection of mu-neutrinos in Liq-Ar Time Projection Chambers.

 I am interested in understanding the physics of biology.
 Why do living systems behave the way they do?
 I was trained as an Engineering Physicist at IIT-Bombay—neither an engineer nor a physicist but a secret third confluence of the two.